 There has been an uptick in benzodiazepine prescriptions in the last several years, and experts warn of an impending benzo crisis that could soon haunt the country.
 Doctors in 2003 wrote 3.8 percent of all benzo prescriptions, and it steadily increased to 7.4 in 2015.
 It’s crucial to be aware of what these seemingly harmless medications can do to your body.

 What are the Oxazepam Withdrawal Symptoms?

 You must keep in mind that everyone will experience varying degrees of withdrawal.
 There are many reasons why this occurs – it depends on the dose of Oxazepam and how long the person was using it.
 These are some of the most important factors when determining the severity of withdrawal.

-Quitting cold turkey will result in a very uncomfortable time for the user because the withdrawal symptoms they will feel will be adverse.
+Quitting “cold turkey” will result in a very uncomfortable process for the user because the withdrawal symptoms can turn deadly.

 - Muscle aches

 Many Oxazepam users are unaware that withdrawal can cause fatalities, similar to alcohol.
 It’s a serious issue that most people don’t take into consideration when they start using the medicine.
 The symptoms can range from mild to dangerous, including death.

 Becoming addicted to Oxazepam can present issues extending past the withdrawal stage.
 These can also occur during active use.
 Some of the consequences are brain damage, reduced cognition, memory loss, and blackouts.
 In some cases, the chemical imbalance in the brain will cause suicidal thoughts, psychosis, and delirium.